 Now, shift your perspective to the digital realm.
 Think about searching for a new pair of running shoes online.
 Countless brands, retailers, and models are presented before you, each accompanied by detailed specifications, customer reviews, and often, enticing discounts.
 You can easily compare prices, read about different technologies, and ultimately select the pair that best meets your needs and budget.
-This, too, illustrates the dynamic interplay of choice and competition that defines a competitive market.
+That said, this, too, illustrates the dynamic interplay of choice and competition that defines a competitive market.
 But what exactly makes a market competitive, and why is it so important?

 Understanding the Essence of a Competitive Market